Year-End Accounting Resource Center

 2. Review Your Inventory (If Applicable)

 Review your current inventory to determine the value of items not sold.
 Any write-down of inventory translates to a deduction on your year-end taxes.
 If you do not write down unsellable inventory, you are overstating your inventory balance and paying additional taxes that you don’t owe.
-Using inventory management software like Fishbowl can greatly reduce the time and cost in penalties when working with inventory.

 3. Fill Out IRS Forms W-2 & 1099-MISC